Bhattacharya-Lab/SPECS/README.md

 ## Installation
 You can run SPECS from <a href="http://watson.cse.eng.auburn.edu/SPECS/">SPECS web-server</a>.
 However, for large-scale benchmarking we strongly recommend that you install and run SPECS locally.
 SPECS is a stand-alone application.
-To download and install SPECS, please type,
+To install, you just need to download and compile as follows,
 ```
 $ git clone https://github.com/Bhattacharya-Lab/SPECS.git
 $ cd SPECS/src